What Expressivity Theory Misses: Message Passing Complexity for GNNs: Message Passing Complexity

 \section{Message Passing Complexity}

 To move beyond the limitations of expressivity theory, we propose our continuous, task-specific message passing complexity (\ours{}).
 Unlike iso expressivity theory, which only asks whether an MPNN can distinguish certain graphs in theory, \ours{} quantifies \emph{how difficult} it is for messages to propagate through a graph \emph{to solve a given task}.
 By accounting for the inherently lossy information propagation of real-world MPNNs, \ours{} can explain practical performance trends that expressivity theory misses.
-While many complexity measures exist in machine learning and theoretical computer science, they fail to address this unique challenge of MPNNs: propagating information effectively across graph structures. \ours{} specifically isolates this from other sources of difficulty.
-For instance, learning high-degree polynomials is difficult but well-understood and not specific to graph learning.
+While many complexity measures exist in machine learning and theoretical computer science, they fail to address this unique challenge of MPNNs: propagating information effectively across graph structures. \ours{} specifically isolates this challenge from other general sources of difficulty in machine learning—for instance, learning high-degree polynomials is a well-understood difficulty not specific to graph learning.
 For clarity, we focus on node-level tasks $f_v$ and standard MPNNs $\modelAS$ in this section, with generalizations to broader architectures and tasks provided in \cref{app:mpnn}.

 As an initial step, we define a \hlc{global}{local} \hlc{task}{task-specific} complexity measure based on the WL test that considers \hlc{global}{individual graphs} and \hlc{task}{individual tasks} rather than making global worst-case statements over all graphs and tasks.
 For this, we first need to formalize when one individual function output provides sufficient information to determine another (\cref{fig:finegrained_example}): \begin{definition} Let $\alpha: X \to Y$, $\beta: X \to Z$ be two functions.
 Let $x \in X$ be fixed.
 Then, $\beta(x)$ \emph{can be deduced} from $\alpha(x)$, $\alpha(x) \vDash_X \beta(x)$, iff